transfem-org/TransFish/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at
+Servers of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at
 @thatonecalculator on Codeberg,
 `@kainoa@calckey.social` on the Fediverse,